-Thickness gauging is a fundamental process in many industries, with common methods including ultrasonic and X-ray techniques.
+Thickness gauging is a critical process in various industries.
+Two common methods are ultrasonic and X-ray measurement.

-- Ultrasonic gauging measures thickness by placing the sensor in direct contact with the object.
+- Ultrasonic gauging: Measures thickness using a sensor in direct contact with the object.

-- X-ray gauging, conversely, measures the attenuation of X-rays transmitted through the material, allowing for non-contact measurement.
+- X-ray gauging: Measures the attenuation of X-rays transmitted through the material, enabling non-contact measurement.

-The non-contact capability of X-ray gauging is critical for continuous production lines, such as those in steel, paper, and polymer film manufacturing.
-Furthermore, measuring the thickness of thin films--including plating and coating--requires specialized techniques like X-ray fluorescence (XRF), optical, electromagnetic, or eddy current methods, depending on the material and substrate.
+The non-contact nature of X-ray gauging is essential for continuous production lines, including steel, paper, and polymer film manufacturing.
+Additionally, measuring the thickness of thin films--such as plating and coatings--often requires specialized techniques like X-ray Fluorescence (XRF), depending on the material and substrate.

-Matsusada Precision is a trusted partner in the development, manufacturing, and integration of high-performance gauging systems for measuring both material thickness and thin films.
+Matsusada Precision supports the development and manufacturing of high-performance gauging systems for both bulk material and thin-film measurement.

 Recommended products